-Repeated wet-combing is very effective at treating head lice and should be repeated every 2-3 days for two weeks, until a full combing doesn’t show any eggs or lice on the entire scalp.
+Repeated wet-combing is a very good head lice treatment.
+Comb every 2-3 days for two weeks, until a full combing doesn’t show any eggs or lice on the entire scalp.

-If your child has head lice, he doesn’t need to have a drastic haircut – this won’t treat or prevent lice infestation.
+If your child has head lice, she doesn’t need to have a drastic haircut – this won’t treat or prevent lice infestation.

-Wash all your child’s bedding (in particular the pillowcase), towels, blankets and clothes in hot water (at least 60°C).
-Seal hats, sleeping bags, or other items that can’t be washed easily in plastic bags for 2-3 weeks to kill the eggs.
+Wash all your child’s bedding (especially the pillowcase), towels, blankets and clothes in hot water (at least 60°C).
+Seal hats, sleeping bags or other things that you can’t easily wash in plastic bags for 2-3 weeks to kill the eggs.
 Soak all brushes and combs in anti-lice shampoo for several hours to disinfect them, then clean them in boiling water.